 b.
-Any resolution of a complaint or report through the Informal Resolution procedure must adequately address the concerns of the Reporting Party, as well as the interests of the Responding Party and the responsibility of CNU to prevent, address, and remedy alleged violations of this policy.
+Any resolution of a report through the Informal Resolution must adequately address the concerns of the Complainant, as well as the interests of the Respondent and the responsibility of CNU to prevent, address, and remedy alleged violations of this policy.

-Informal Investigation resolution remedies might include the following:
+Informal Resolution remedies may include the following:

-- i.
-Training;
+- (1) Training;

-- ii.
-Adjustments to work, academic, or housing arrangements;
+- (2) Adjustments to work, academic, or housing arrangements;

-- iii.
-Informal counseling with a Responding Party whose conduct, if not ceased, could rise to the level of discrimination or harassment;
+- (3) Informal counseling with a Respondent whose conduct, if not ceased, could rise to the level of discrimination or harassment;

-- iv.
-Advisory discussion with the Responding Party's supervisor, professor, coach, etc.;
+- (4) Advisory discussion with the Respondent's supervisor, professor, coach, etc.;

-- v.
-No-contact order;
+- (5) No-contact order;

-- vi.
-Written notice or written warning; and
+- (6) Written notice or written warning: and

-- vii.
-Other actions as deemed appropriate.
+- (7) Other actions as deemed appropriate.

-All parties, supervisors, and other necessary parties will be provided written notification of the resolution of the complaint or report through the Informal Resolution procedures.
+All Parties, supervisors, and other necessary parties will be provided written notification of the resolution of the report upon completion of the Informal Resolution.

 c.
-There shall be no right of appeal afforded to the Reporting Party or the Responding Party following an Informal Resolution.
+Upon completion of the Informal Resolution, the matter is considered resolved and closed.
+There shall be no right of appeal afforded to the Complainant or the Respondent following an Informal Resolution.